“Why fit in when you were born to stand out?”

 If it’s not a secret that you have a whole reserve of survival supplies, folks will head straight to it when there’s a crisis like civil unrest.

-No red flags raised = better chance of keeping your preps and, more importantly, your family safe.
+No red flags raised = a better chance of keeping your preps and, more importantly, your family safe.

 What do you think is the most important part about hiding your home in plain sight?
 Feel free to share your thoughts down below.